xEnotWhyNotx/kispython_mirea/README.md

 - Each practice (from 1 to 12) has a corresponding file with solutions in different variations.

-- [About](https://github.com/xEnotWhyNotx/kispython_tasks/blob/main/About): General information about the repository and its purpose.

 ## Usage

 This repository is intended for use by students studying Python programming as part of the KIS course at RTU MIREA.
 You can study and analyze the solutions to better understand the application of the Python language.